ScilifelabDataCentre/pathogens-portal-visualisations/RECOVAC/README.md

 ## RECOVAC

-This folder contains all the initial files required to produce the visualisations shown on the page for the RECOVAC page on the portal.
+This folder contains all the initial files required to produce the visualisations shown on the page for the RECOVAC project on the portal.

 **Script Archive** - Folder containing older scripts for this project.
 Largely includes scripts that produce individual plots from the data (typically use the same dataprep files, or data is prepared within the script).